Theme

 sarashina2.2-tts is a Japanese-centric text-to-speech system from SB Intuitions, with Japanese and English generation, style transfer, and zero-shot voice generation support.

 The official Hugging Face model card and GitHub repository present sarashina2.2-tts as a speech-generation system built on a large language model, with audio samples, local setup, Docker instructions, vLLM notes, prompting guidance, and a Gradio web UI path.
-This page is a starting point, not a recommendation.
-Check the original source before relying on the resource.
+Use this as a first read, not a recommendation.
+Open the original project before trusting details like terms, limits, privacy, cost, setup, or safety.

 What it is